datacarpentry/python-socialsci/_episodes/02-basics.md

 All of the other calls to `print()` are only passed a single parameter.
 Although it may look like 2 or 3, the expressions are evaluated first and it is only the single result which is seen as the parameter value and printed.

-In the last expression `a` is multiplied by 2 and then the modulus of the result is taken.
-Had I wanted to calculate a % b and then multiply the result by two I could have done so by using brackets to make the order of calculation clear.

-Arithmetic expressions can be arbitrarily complex, but remember people have to read and understand them as well.

 > ## Exercise
 >